 Here are some handy ideas for getting touching Birthday gifts for your friends and loved ones…

-There are so many gift ideas out there, sometimes you can feel confused and lost as to what to get your friends and loved ones for their birthday.
-Well here is a break down of some lovely gift ideas through me sharing with you a list of gifts I had for my Birthday this year, that helped to made it so full of love and effort…
+There are so many gift ideas out there, sometimes you can feel confused and lost as to what to get your friends and loved ones for their birthday, Christmas, Valentines Day or any occasion when you get them a gift.
+Well here is a break down of some lovely gift ideas that will show your loved ones that they were chose from the heart.
+Let me also share with you a list of gifts I had for my Birthday this year, that helped to made it so full of love and effort…

 Have you seen the hashtag floating around on social media #shorthairdontcare ?